sincere-abayo/smart-poultry-farm/NOTIFICATION_INTEGRATION_PLAN.md

 ## Ready for Implementation

-This plan provides a comprehensive roadmap for integrating notifications into the Smart Poultry Farm system.
+This plan provides a comprehensive roadmap for integrating notifications into the Selling  Poultry Farm system.
 Each phase builds upon the previous one, ensuring a systematic and reliable implementation.

 **Status**: ✅ Ready for implementation
 **Next Step**: Awaiting go-ahead to begin Phase 1